 Preparing for your appointment

-Because appointments can be brief, and because there's often a lot to discuss, it's a good idea to be prepared for your appointment.
-Here's some information to help you get ready for your appointment and know what to expect from your doctor.
+Appointments can be brief.
+Because there's often a lot to discuss, it's a good idea to be prepared for your appointment.
+Here's some information to help you get ready.

 What you can do

-- Make a list of all medications, vitamins or supplements that you're taking.
+- Make a list of all medicines, vitamins or supplements that you're taking.
 Include doses.
 Bring this list with you to all health checkups.

 - Take a family member or friend along, if possible.
-Sometimes it can be difficult to remember all the information provided to you during an appointment.
-Someone who accompanies you may remember something that you missed or forgot.
+Sometimes it can be difficult to remember all the information given to you during an appointment.
+Someone who goes with you may remember something that you missed or forgot.

 - What's the most likely cause of my symptoms?